 The lodgers Quotes in The Metamorphosis

 The The Metamorphosis quotes below are all either spoken by The lodgers or refer to The lodgers.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Schocken Books edition of The Metamorphosis published in 1995.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Schocken Books edition of The Metamorphosis published in 1995.).

 Section 3 Quotes

 "I'm hungry enough," said Gregor sadly to himself, "but not for that kind of food.
 How these lodgers are stuffing themselves, and here I am dying of starvation!"

 The lodgers Character Timeline in The Metamorphosis